ahebrank/frontback/README.md

 # Frontback

 Pluggable front-end issue submission for VCS and issue boards.
-A script allows end users to take screenshots of a problem, add a comment and automatic browser info, and submit it all as a Gitlab issue.
+A script allows end users to take screenshots of a problem, add a comment and automatic browser info, and submit it all as an issue or card.

 This leans heavily on:
 - [ivoviz/feedback](https://github.com/ivoviz/feedback)